 preparation before high intensity exercise had an increased time-to-exhaustion -- an extra 2 minutes (Oh, Int J Sport Nutr Exerc Metab 2010

 ).
-This may suggest a benefit for exercise endurance but more studies are needed.
+This may suggest a benefit for exercise endurance, but more studies are needed.

-, and you can get 600 mg of EPA and DHA from calamari oil for 30 cents (or from fish oil for just 6 cents)
+from liquid drops or softgels, and you can get 300 mg of EPA and DHA from calamari oil for 30 cents (or from fish oil for just 3 cents)

-In short, Marine-D3 appears to be a clinically untested formulation and there is no evidence that it is effective as an "anti-aging" product.
-Its individual ingredients may offer selected benefits to specific individuals but buying this product means paying a large premium to get vitamin D, omega-3 fatty acids, and relatively new ingredient for which there is only preliminary and limited evidence of potential benefit.
+Marine-D3 appears to be a clinically untested formulation and there is no evidence that it is effective as an "anti-aging" product.
+Its individual ingredients may offer selected benefits to specific individuals but buying this product means paying a large premium to get vitamin D, omega-3 fatty acids, and a relatively new ingredient for which there is only preliminary and limited evidence of potential benefit.

 INSTANT ACCESS TO REVIEW OVER 1000 PRODUCTS!